hinnhi/RISCV_playground/README.md

 # RISCV_playground
-Collection of RISC-V programs and low-level experiments from the course of Principles of Calculator Architecture.
+Collection of RISC-V programs and low-level experiments from the course of Principles of Computer Architecture.

 Compiler used: CPUlator RISC-V RV32
 <p align="center">